Irvine Motorcycle Lawyer

 It may seem hard to believe, but auto insurance companies do not have your best interests in mind and they are not on your side.
 These companies want to settle your claim for as little as possible and will pressure you into doing so.
-A motorcycle accident attorney at our firm is here to discuss your accident and can let you know whether or not you are entitled to financial compensation for your injuries.Proving Liability After A Motorcycle Accident
+A motorcycle accident attorney at West Coast Trial Lawyers is here to discuss your accident and can let you know whether or not you are entitled to economic and non-economic damages.

-This is perhaps the most crucial consideration for anyone who is thinking of filing a personal injury claim after being injured in an Irvine motorcycle accident.
+This is perhaps the most crucial consideration for anyone who is thinking of filing a personal injury claim after being injured in a motorcycle accident.
 When it comes to determining liability, the negligent party who caused injuries to a motorcycle rider will usually be held liable for their damages.

 However, and this is very important, in order to recover damages, an injured motorcyclist must prove that the driver who caused their injuries was negligent.
 What does that mean?

-It means proving: the driver owed you, the motorcyclist, a duty of care; that the driver failed in their duty of care through negligence; and that the driver's negligence was the primary factor that caused your injuries.
+It means proving that the driver owed you, the motorcyclist, a duty of care, failed in their duty of care through negligence, and that the negligence was the primary factor that caused your damages.

 Some motorcycle accidents are not caused by driver negligence, but by defective motorcycles or motorcycle parts.
-California products liability law states that any businesses that design, manufacture, or sell a defective motorcycle or motorcycle parts can be held responsible for causing injuries to another.
+California’s product liability law states that any businesses that design, manufacture, or sell a defective motorcycle or motorcycle parts can be held responsible for causing accidents.

 Let’s consider an example: Use your imagination and pretend that Thomas took all the necessary motorcycle classes.
 He obtained his license and put in extra hours practicing around the block before going out for an extended ride.